Hildebrand Law, P.C. mobile logo

 The Ruling from The Arizona Court of Appeals

-Mother asks us to reevaluate the court’s calculation of child support to determine whether the trial court erred in its computation.
-Father did not file an answering brief, which we may find is a confession of error.
-In the exercise of our discretion, however, we choose to address the issues on their merits.
+Mother asked the court of appeals to reevaluate the court’s calculation of child support to determine whether the trial court erred in its computation.
+Father did not file an answering brief, which the court of appeals may find is a confession of error.
+In the exercise of its discretion, however, it choose to address the issues on their merits.
 See Gonzales v.
 Gonzales, 134 Ariz.
 437 (App.
 1982) (“Although we may regard this failure to respond as a confession of reversible error, we are not required to do so.”).

 Mother contends the child support calculation was incorrect because the court improperly imputed $4000 as her monthly gross income. ¶12 Pursuant to A.R.S. § 25-320.A, “the court may order either or both parents owing a duty of support to a child . . . to pay an amount reasonable and necessary for the support of the child.”